 The Police and Crime Commissioner was re-elected in May 2024.
-The new term of office will require a new Police and Crime Plan to be published.
-The current outline timetable is for the Plan to go to the Police and Crime Panel circa October 2024.
-The plan will shape the strategic aims of the Police and Crime Commissioner and Constabulary for the next 4 years.
+The new term of office means that a new Police and Crime Plan was published by the PCC.
+The achievement of the Plan will be monitored by the PCC and reported through the Police and Crime Panel.

-The Scheme of Corporate Governance is scheduled for review in 2024/25.
+The Scheme of Corporate Governance is scheduled for review.
 The review will cover levels of delegation, consent and responsibilities set out in the Financial Regulations, Contract Standing Orders and Scheme of Delegation and Consent.
 This document is a statutory requirement under the PRSRA and the fundamental governing document for decision making within the Office of the Police and Crime Commissioner.